Baraga's Intercession

 But what this taught me is this.
 Ask and you shall receive.
 Knock and it shall be opened unto you.
 I wanted to show the world in some way that he was there…that I was being honest…and then my rose, the one rose that I put on his cross, after asking for an intercession…did not wilt or decay for a week straight.
 I still do not know how that works, but that is for God to discern.
 All I know is that Baraga heard me…and continues to watch over me.
 He knew what I asked…and he provided what was needed for me to know that my prayers were answered.

-If you wish to ask for an intercession from Baraga, please contact the Bishop Baraga Association who will help you to know how to ask for an intercession for a loved one in need.
-Baraga is in need of one more intercession for him to become beautified and be one step closer to becoming a Saint.
+If you have a prayer request or wish to share of an intercession you are requesting or have experienced, please contact the Bishop Baraga Association.
+Baraga is in need of one more intercession for him to become beatified and be one step closer to becoming a Saint.
 Intercessions work… they are real.
-Please ask for an intercession today.
+Please do not hesitate to ask for an intercession today.

 How to Request Intercessions/Prayers